 Hot water over the skin can open your pores and stimulate the senses.
 It also increases blood flow and helps your muscles relax.
-Rather than popping the cork, pop some bubbles in the bath and treat yourself to a spa-like experience.
+Rather than popping the cork, pop some bubbles in the bath treat yourself to a spa-like experience.
+And Afterwards, you can enhance your relaxation with some essential oils to help sleep.
 You may wake up feeling happy and not hungover.

 - Music, TV, and Books